Bandwidth Metering in SDX

 You can also select a specific time period in the graph by adjusting the slider at the bottom of the graph.
-The graph also shows the data consumption or throughput data for a specific time by moving your mouse over the lines in the graph.
+Move your mouse over the lines in the graph to check the data consumption or throughput data for a specific time.

 The following illustration shows a sample graph of throughput data for 1 week: